-Until 1970, NASA's Stennis Space Center est-fired first and second stages of the Saturn V rockets used in the Apollo Program.
+Until 1970, NASA's Stennis Space Center test-fired first and second stages of the Saturn V rockets used in the Apollo Program.
 It then tested main engines for NASA's space shuttle.
 From 1975 to 2009, the south Mississippi site tested every main engine used to power 135 space shuttle missions.

-NASA Stennis now is testing RS-25 rocket engines for the SLS (Space Launch System), being built to carry humans back to the Moon as part of NASA's Artemis missions and, ultimately, to Mars.
-It tested the core stage that powered the maiden Artemis I mission and will test all RS-25 engines that will help launch future Artemis missions to deep space.
+NASA Stennis now is testing RS-25 rocket engines for the SLS (Space Launch System) rocket, built to carry humans back to the Moon as part of NASA's Artemis missions.
+It tested the core stage that powered the syccessful maiden Artemis I mission and all RS-25 engines that will help launch initial Artemis missions to the Moon and back.